Lucien-MG/arch-install/README.md

 run the integral installation:
 `./arch_install/src/00_install.sh`

-this will run all the install scrpits in the order.
+This will run all the install scrpits in the order.

 If you want to use only a part of these script you can run it in an independant way.